The Covid 19 pandemic has reshaped the business world, from selling in-person to selling online. This also affects the food business.

 Shopify is a robust eCommerce store builder that makes creating and managing an online store easier, even for a beginner.

-If you want to create your online restaurant ordering system now, follow this Shopify for restaurants guide to the end.
+If you want to create your online restaurant ordering system now, follow this Shopify for restaurants review to the end.
 But before we dive in, let’s quickly see a few things you should know to get ready.

 - Packaging, Branding and Labelling